Husseinshtia1/WaveMind_P_neq_NP_Public/README.txt

 ### ✅ Status: Publicly Released | Coq-Verified | Axiom-Free (Except SATₐNP)

-This repository contains the **formally verified proof of the P ≠ NP conjecture**, generated and structured by the WaveMind  and encoded in the Coq proof assistant.
+This repository contains the **formally verified proof of the P ≠ NP conjecture**, generated and structured by the WaveMind CollapseEngine and encoded in the Coq proof assistant.

 ---